JuliaHEP/UnROOT.jl/paper/paper.md

 bibliography: paper.bib
 ---
 # Summary
-`UnROOT.jl` is a pure Julia implementation of CERN ROOT [@Brun:1997pa] files I/O (`.root`) that is fast, memory-efficient, and composes well with Julia's high-performance iteration, array, and multi-threading interfaces.
+`UnROOT.jl` is a pure Julia implementation of CERN's ROOT [@Brun:1997pa] file I/O (`.root`) software, which is fast and memory-efficient, and composes well with Julia's high-performance iteration, array, and multi-threading interfaces.

 # Statement of Need
 The High-Energy Physics (HEP) community, especially in data analysis, has been facing the two-language problem for a long time.
 Often, physicists would start prototyping with a `Python` front-end which glues to a `C/C++/Fortran` back-end.
-Soon they will hit a task which can be challenging to express in columnar (i.e. "vectorized") style, a type of problems which are normally tackled with libraries like `numpy` [@harris2020array] or `pandas` [@reback2020pandas].
-This usually leads to either writing `C++` kernels and interfacing them with `Python`, or porting the prototype to `C++` and start to maintain two code bases including the wrapper code.
-Specific to HEP, `AwkwardArray` [@pivarski_jim_2018_6522027] can be seen as a compromise between the two solutions, where the user writes in a special columnar style that has some flexibility of addressing the jaggedness of HEP data.
+Soon they would hit a task that could be challenging to express in columnar (i.e., "vectorized") style, a type of problem that is normally tackled with libraries like `numpy` [@harris2020array] or `pandas` [@reback2020pandas].
+This usually would lead to them either writing `C++` kernels and interfacing them with `Python`, or porting the prototype to `C++` and starting to maintain two code bases including the wrapper code.
+Specific to HEP, `AwkwardArray` [@pivarski_jim_2018_6522027] can be seen as a compromise between the two solutions, where the user writes in a special columnar style that has some flexibility for addressing the jaggedness of HEP data.

-All traditional options represent incresing engineering effort for authors and users, often in multiple programming languages.
-Many steps of this process are critical, like identifying bottlenecks, creating an architecture which is both performant and maintainable at the same time while still being user-friendly and logically structured.
-Using a `Python` front-end and dancing across language barriers also hinders the ability to parallelize tasks down to event level, the existing usage often relies on chunk or even file level parallelization.
-Finally, newer techniques such as automatic differentiation also works more smoothly without language barriers, allowing physicists to develope algorithms.
-With Julia's active auto diff community [^1], we expect `UnROOT.jl` to be one of the pillar stone for physicists.
+All traditional options represent increasing engineering effort for authors and users, often in multiple programming languages.
+Many steps of this process are critical, such as identifying bottlenecks and creating an architecture that is simultaneously performant and maintainable while still being user-friendly and logically structured.
+Using a `Python` front-end and dancing across language barriers also hinders the ability to parallelize tasks down to event level, as the existing usage often relies on chunk or even file level parallelization.
+Finally, newer techniques such as automatic differentiation also work more smoothly without language barriers, allowing physicists to develop algorithms.
+With Julia's active auto diff community [^1], we expect `UnROOT.jl` to be one of the cornerstones for physicists.

-`UnROOT.jl` attempts to solve all of the above by choosing Julia, a high-performance language with simple and expressive syntax [@Julia].
+`UnROOT.jl` attempts to solve all of the above by choosing Julia, a high-performance language with a simple and expressive syntax [@Julia].
 Julia is designed to solve the two-language problem in general.
-This has been studied for HEP specifically as well [@JuliaPerformance].
+This has also been studied for HEP specifically [@JuliaPerformance].
 Analysis software written in Julia can freely escape to a `for-loop` whenever vectorized-style processing is not flexible enough, without any performance degradation.
-At the same time, `UnROOT.jl` transparently supports multi-threading and multi-processing by simply providing data structures which are a subtype of `AbstractArray`, the built-in abstract type for array-like objects, which allows to interface with array-routines from other packages easily, thanks to multiple dispatch, one of the main features of Julia.
+At the same time, `UnROOT.jl` transparently supports multi-threading and multi-processing by providing data structures that are a subtype of `AbstractArray`, the built-in abstract type for array-like objects, which allows easy interfacing with array-routines from other packages, thanks to multiple dispatch, one of the main features of Julia.

 # Features and Functionality

-The `ROOT` dataformat is flexible and mostly self-descriptive.
-Users can define their own data structures (C++ classes) which derive from `ROOT` classes and serialise them into directories, trees and branches.
-The information about the deserialisation is written to the output file (therefore: self-descriptive) but there are some basic structures and constants needed to bootstrap the parsing process.
+The `ROOT` data format is flexible and mostly self-descriptive.
+Users can define their own data structures (C++ classes) that derive from `ROOT` classes and serialise them into directories, trees, and branches.
+The information about the deserialisation is written to the output file (therefore, it's self-descriptive) but there are some basic structures and constants needed to bootstrap the parsing process.
 One of the biggest advantages of the `ROOT` data format is the ability to store jagged structures like nested arrays of structs with different sub-array lengths.
-In high-energy physics, such structures are preferred to represent e.g. particle interactions and detector responses as signals from different hardware components, combined into a tree of events.
+In high-energy physics, such structures are preferred to represent, for example, particle interactions and detector responses as signals from different hardware components, combined into a tree of events.

-`UnROOT.jl` understands the core structure of `ROOT` files, and is able to decompress and deserialize instances of the commonly used `TH1`, `TH2`, `TDirectory`, `TTree` etc. ROOT classes.
+`UnROOT.jl` understands the core structure of `ROOT` files, and is able to decompress and deserialize instances of the commonly used `TH1`, `TH2`, `TDirectory`, `TTree`, etc. ROOT classes.
 All basic C++ types for `TTree` branches are supported as well, including their nested variants.
 Additionally, `UnROOT.jl` provides a way to hook into the deserialisation process of custom types where the automatic parsing fails.
-By the time of writing, `UnROOT` is already used successfully in the data analysis of the KM3NeT neutrino telescope.
+At the time of this article, `UnROOT` is already being used successfully in the data analysis of the KM3NeT neutrino telescope.
 And just like `RDataFrame`, it can be directly used on "NTuple" `TTree` such as the NANOAOD format used by the CMS collaboration [@Ehataht:2020ebp].

-Opening and loading a `TTree` lazily -- i.e. without reading the whole data into memory -- is simple:
+Opening and loading a `TTree` lazily, i.e., without reading the whole data into memory, is simple:

 ```julia
 julia> using UnROOT